porygonC/FTX-Telegram-Bot/README.md

 TODO:

+Add a check for perpetual fills and store them so you know when it's closed.

 I have to deal with when orders are filled in 2 parts.
 Maybe store the current fill and after 1s or smth send the message.
     Better alternative: Just use the rest position endpoint. https://docs.ftx.com/#get-positions
+    Can only do for PERP.

 Also, fix that risk/reward thing it's getting all messed up.